Events

 Online

-Kerstin Bree Carlson (Associate Professor, Department of Law, University of Southern Denmark) presented her paper “Premise, Promise, Power, Paucity: Governing European States’ Treatment of Irregular Migrants Through International Criminal Law.”
-Abstract: Increasingly, advocates for migrant rights are turning to international criminal law as a method of addressing the failed rules and policies impacting irregular migrants...
+Kerstin Bree Carlson presented her paper “Premise, Promise, Power, Paucity: Governing European States’ Treatment of Irregular Migrants Through International Criminal Law”.
+Paper Abstract Increasingly, advocates for migrant rights are turning to international criminal law as a method of addressing the failed rules and policies impacting irregular migrants and refugees.
+This article examines what role international...

 READ MORE >>